 One of my patients has consistently elevated blood pressure yet remains nonadherent to prescribed medications.
 I'd like to see if a new medication improves adherence.
 Do you have any suggestions?

 As described previously, patients have numerous reasons for intentionally not taking their medication.
-Start by trying to understand why this patient is not regularly taking the medication.
+Start by trying to understand why this patient is not regularly taking the medication previously prescribed.
 Sometimes it helps to negotiate with the patient and agree to stop a less essential medication, at least for a time, while the patient tries the new medication.
 Another option is to offer lifestyle changes to address the elevated blood pressure, such as increasing exercise and decreasing salt intake.
 Alternatively, you may suggest starting with a lower dose of a new medication to acclimate the patient to the potential side effects.
-Finally, you might suggest a brief trial of the medication with a plan to reassess together in a few weeks.
-This will reassure the patient that if the medication doesn't agree with them they will be able to stop taking it.
-If the patient is still hesitant to take the medicine, accept their reluctance with plans to re-evaluate together in the near future.
+Finally, you might suggest a brief trial of the new medication with a plan to reassess together in a few weeks.
+This will reassure the patient that if the new medication doesn't agree with them, they will be able to stop taking it.
+If the patient is still hesitant to take the new medicine, accept their reluctance with plans to re-evaluate together in the near future.

 Make it easy for patients to adhere to their medication regimen.
 One simple way for your practice to achieve this is to give patients an updated medication list at the end of each visit that highlights any changes to their treatment plan.
 If the patient agrees, you may also ask if the family or caregiver would like an extra copy.
 Patients who need assistance may give family members permission (proxy) to access their electronic chart.

 How can I predict which patients won't take their medication?